Timestamp Converter

 Frequently Asked Questions

-A UNIX timestamp (or epoch time) represents the number of seconds that have elapsed since January 1, 1970 (UTC).
-It's widely used in many database systems and programming languages because it's a simple, language-independent way to track time.
+A UNIX timestamp (or epoch time) represents the number of seconds since January 1, 1970 (UTC).
+It's widely used in databases and programming languages.

-How do I convert a database timestamp to a readable format?
+▶ How do I convert a database timestamp?

-Simply paste your database timestamp (like 1714075386) into the "Enter Timestamp" field.
-Our tool will automatically detect the format and show you the converted human-readable time in both your local timezone and UTC.
+Simply paste your timestamp into the "Enter Timestamp" field.
+Our tool auto-detects the format and shows you the converted time in both local and UTC timezones.

-What's the difference between UNIX seconds and milliseconds?
+▶ What's the difference between seconds and milliseconds?

-Different databases use different formats.
-MySQL typically uses a DATETIME format (YYYY-MM-DD HH:MM:SS), PostgreSQL uses a timestamp with time zone format, and MongoDB uses ISODate objects.
-Our tool helps convert between these formats for easier cross-database work.
+MySQL uses DATETIME (YYYY-MM-DD HH:MM:SS), PostgreSQL uses timestamp with timezone, and MongoDB uses ISODate objects.
+Our tool converts between all these formats.